getsitecontrol/wordpress-plugin/readme.txt

 Make your WordPress popups stand out!
 Access thousands of high-quality images from Unsplash and search for relevant GIFs right from the Getsitecontrol dashboard.

 **That’s not all!**
-Break your popup into multiple steps, add success pages, split test up to 5 popups simultaneously, use API to display popups based on site logic, invite your teammates to craft better copy and design.
+Break your Wordpress popup into multiple steps, add success pages, split test up to 5 popups simultaneously, use API to display popups based on site logic, invite your teammates to craft better copy and design.

 [See all features](https://getsitecontrol.com/features/)